-Most of the international and national clothing brands have a presence in New York City.
+Most of the international and national brands clothing stores have a presence in New York City.
 These brands have outlets scattered all throughout the city and in order to find a store located close to you, click on the store locator tab which can be found on all the websites of these stores.
 Additionally most of these stores also offer online shopping which is a big shopping trend in New York City.

 - The Gap (http://www.gap.com) – Jeans, work wear and other basics suitable for all the family.